-Southwold is a delightful seaside town and it is a pleasure to work at The Old Water Tower which boasts views over the Common.
+Southwold is a delightful seaside town and it is a pleasure to work in the marketplace.
 There are many walks in the area and a favourite of mine is strolling down to the harbour where you will find the RNLI Lifeboat station, working fishing boats and a seasonal foot ferry which takes you across to Walberswick.

 Carole Ladd, Reservations and Homeowner Liaison

 Prior to joining So Southwold in January 2010, my background has always been in the hospitality industry both in Southwold and on the south coast.
-I really enjoy the variety my role at The Old Water Tower offers as I deal with everything from reservations, holiday enquiries, home owner liaison, maintenance issues and housekeeping.
+I really enjoy the variety my role offers as I deal with everything from reservations, holiday enquiries, homeowner liaison, maintenance issues and housekeeping.

 One of my favourite days out would be to take the circular walk across the Common, over to Walberswick for lunch and then take in the view looking back into Southwold.
 It’s true we have the best, huge open skies and although I don’t see many sunrises the sunsets are just spectacular.